janymuong/alx-higher_level_programming/0x12-javascript-warm_up/README.md

 # JavaScript
 ## Warm-up
-JavaScript is a high-level, interpreted programming language primarily used for web development.
-It enables dynamic and interactive behavior on websites, both on the frontend (client-side) and the backend (server-side) of web applications.
+`JavaScript` is a `high-level`, `interpreted` programming language primarily used for web development.
+It enables *dynamic* and *interactivity* on websites, both on the frontend (client-side) and the backend (server-side) of web applications.

 ## Key Features